Upperclass Residential Learning Communities

 - Be willing to learn and engage with others in the community to learn and connect across many cultures.

-To live in the Global Exchange community, all interested students must complete the RoyalSync application (which can be found here: 2017-2018 Global Exchange Community Application) by 4:30pm on Friday, February 10th.
+To live in the Global Exchange community, all interested students must complete the RoyalSync application (the link will be hosted here when the application goes live in late January) by 11:59pm on Sunday, February 11th.

 The application will ask:

 - Name of all members of your apartment group (total of 3 people);